sbchisholm/bumblebee-status/docs/modules.rst

       Available values are: {album}, {title}, {artist}, {trackNumber}
     * playerctl.layout:   Comma-separated list to change order of widgets (defaults to song, previous, pause, next) Widget names are: playerctl.song, playerctl.prev, playerctl.pause, playerctl.next
+    * playerctl.player:   Set the players used (defaults to the first player playerctl finds) To limit to just spotify for example use: 'spotify'.
+Run the command 'playerctl --list-all' to see other valid settings.

 Parameters are inherited from `spotify` module, many thanks to its developers!